 In one of our recent podcasts, Creative Director Jason Landry stated that website design ultimately breaks down into two key elements: information and presentation.

 According to our study, clear descriptions of a company’s services are essential for higher conversions.
 That’s especially true among men and younger demographics, who may not have as much experience interacting with home service companies.
-How HVAC companies present their service information makes a significant different in adoption.
+How HVAC companies present their service information makes a significant difference in adoption.

-Consumers continually show keen interest in personal research.
+Consumers continually show a keen interest in personal research.
 According to the Pew Research study we mentioned earlier, personal research is even more important than recommendations than friends, families, and industry professionals to many consumers.
 This lines up with the findings in our next survey.

-When asked whether they’d immediately call an HVAC provider or visit their website first, polled consumers showed clear desire to research the website.
+When asked whether they’d immediately call an HVAC provider or visit their website first, polled consumers showed a clear desire to research the website.
 For one, this enables prospective clients to dig more into the services available from the provider.
-Second, the additional research allows the consumers to craft a fully perspective of the company in question.
+Second, the additional research allows the consumers to craft a full perspective of the company in question.